Skip to main content

 AccessNI can impose penalties on a registered body that breaks the conditions of registration.

 The application to become a registered body must be completed by a suitable person in the organisation.
 This person will be the lead signatory.
-They must be over 18 and must never have been removed from AccessNI register.
+They must be over 18 and must have never been removed from AccessNI register.
 They will also be checked for any criminal record.

 The lead signatory can appoint counter signatories.
 Only approved signatories are authorised to manage the registered body’s disclosure process.
 They make applications for checks and receive disclosure certificates.